A gallery where you can meet the shop owner

 Yamamoto Shino (Gallery Watts)

-The direct mail sent from Utsuwa Nanohana always includes a message.
+The direct mail sent by Utsuwa Nanohana always includes a message.

-This is the passionate desire of the restaurant's owner, Daiichi Takahashi, also known as Dai-chan.
+This is the passionate desire of the owner, Dai-chan, also known as Takahashi Daiichi.

-Sometimes, Dai-san (as I call him), speaks from his perspective about how much he loves the artist, sometimes about his hopes for the creator's unknown world, and sometimes about the light that objects emit.
+At times, Dai-san (as I call him) talks about how much he loves the artist, at other times he expresses his hopes for the creator's unknown world, and at other times he talks about the light that objects emit, all through his gaze.

-He speaks and presents his thoughts honestly, so when you read it, you just want to go.
+He speaks and presents his feelings in a straightforward manner, so when you read it, you want to go there.

-Utsuwa Nanohana hosts exhibitions of works by renowned artists, but this time we will be strolling through the gallery with the aim of making you want to meet the shop owners.
+Utsuwa Nanohana is a gallery that hosts exhibitions by a number of renowned artists, but this time we'll be strolling around the gallery with the aim of making you want to meet the shop owners.

-After leaving Odawara Station, it's about a 15-minute walk along Odawara Castle Ruins Park, taking in the history, and you'll find Utsuwa Nanohana along the national highway that leads to Hakone.
+After leaving Odawara Station, it's about a 15-minute walk along Odawara Castle Ruins Park, soaking up the history, and you'll find Utsuwa Nanohana along the national highway that leads to Hakone.

-You'll immediately recognize the shop, as its noren curtains, designed by Mochizuki Michiharu, a man of many talents who is a dye artist, sculptor and designer, catch your eye.
+You'll immediately recognize the shop as the shop curtain, designed by Mochizuki Michiharu, a multitalented dyer, sculptor, and designer, catches your eye.

 By the way, the back entrance looks like this.
-There is also a shop curtain with "Nanohana" written in Mochizuki's handwriting.
+There is also a noren curtain here with "Nanohana" written in Mochizuki's handwriting.

-The exhibition featured Wireman by Gaku Kanbayashi, a sculptor well known at Galerie Watts.
+The exhibition featured Wireman by Gaku Kanbayashi, a sculptor well known at Gallery Watts.

-Kamibayashi's sculptural ability is so impressive that he balances the hitokata (doll) on a point the size of a pinky fingernail, and viewers are tricked into thinking the doll is being held up by being glued to the floor.
+Kamibayashi's sculptural ability is so impressive that he balances the hitokata (doll) on a point the size of a pinky fingernail, and viewers are easily led to believe that the doll is being held up by being glued to the floor.

-As always, I was impressed when I looked at his work, knowing that this was possible only because he had fully captured the connection between the skeleton and muscles and the movements of the human body.
+As always, I was impressed as I watched his work, realizing that this was possible only because he had fully grasped the connection between the skeleton and muscles and the movements of the human body.

-If you go through the courtyard to the back room, you will see drawings by Yoshida Motoko, who was also at the exhibition until the previous time, in the background to Kanbayashi's works.
+If you go through the courtyard and into the back room, you will see a drawing by Yoshida Motoko, who was also at the exhibition until the previous time, in the background of Kamibayashi's work.

-Both appear incomplete at first glance, but there is a sense that there is something there that is not visible.
+Both appear incomplete at first glance, but there is a sense of something existing in the parts that are not visible.

-For example, in Kamibayashi's work it's muscles, and in Yoshida's work it's people and voices in the space where objects are placed.
-That's why I feel a comfortable affinity between the two works.
+For example, in Kamibayashi's works it's muscles, and in Yoshida's works it's people and voices in the space where objects are placed.
+Perhaps that's why the compatibility between the two works feels so comfortable.

-Now, Dai-san (left) and Kanbayashi-san (right) have known each other for about 35 years, and coincidentally, they are the same age.
+Now, Dai-san (left) and Kanbayashi-san (right) have known each other for about 35 years and coincidentally are the same age.
 And they both like alcohol.
-They don't care if the exhibition is in progress.
-They started right away.
+It doesn't matter if it's during an exhibition.
+So they started right away.

-Odawara was a post town during the Edo period, and in the Meiji period it became a town associated with politicians, business leaders, and cultural figures who lived there as villas or residences.
-Dai-san, who was born in that area in 1947, says that there were many unique people in his neighborhood.
+Odawara was a post town during the Edo period, and in the Meiji period it became a town associated with politicians, business leaders, and cultural figures who lived there as villas and residences.
+Dai, who was born in this area in 1947, says that there were many unique people in his neighborhood.

 "When I went to pick up my grandfather from playing Go at the nearby Uiro (a famous herbal medicine in Odawara) house, there was a relaxing garden.
 Also, what is now Kataoka Art Store had white porcelain and art pieces from the Joseon Dynasty.
-I was a child and didn't really understand the meaning of 'beautiful,' but I already had an understanding of why old things are beautiful," says Dai.
+As a child, I didn't really understand the meaning of 'beautiful,' but I already had an appreciation for why old things are beautiful," says Dai.

-On the other hand, Chotaro Kawasaki, who lived in a shed on the Odawara coast and depicted the lives and human relationships of the lower classes, and "Garando" (Naotaka Yamauchi of Garando Kogeisha), who also appeared in Ango Sakaguchi's works, lived in the area, so he was able to witness the down-to-earth and pure nature of human beings.
-Perhaps that is why I feel that Dai-san has a great tolerance.
+On the other hand, Chotaro Kawasaki, who lived in a storage shed on the Odawara coast and depicted the lives and human relationships of the lower classes, and "Garando" (Naotaka Yamauchi of Garando Kogeisha), who also appeared in the works of Ango Sakaguchi, lived in the area, so he was able to witness the down-to-earth and pure side of human beings.
+Perhaps that's why I feel that Dai has a great tolerance for people.

-Now, Mr. Kanbayashi is a tough sculptor and mountain man who also worked as a mountain hut keeper.
+Now, Kamibayashi-san is a tough sculptor and mountaineer who also used to be a mountain hut keeper.
 A long time ago, he told me the following story.

-"Compared to sculptors and painters, there are more painters who commit suicide.
-Painters probably feel limited because they have to fit their work into a frame.
-Sculptors are, in a sense, unlimited.
-There is no limit to the space.
-So sculptors have it easy mentally (laughs)."
+"Compared to sculptors and painters, more painters commit suicide.
+Painters must fit their work into a frame, so they feel limited.
+Sculptors, in a sense, are unlimited.
+There's no limit to the space.
+So sculptors have more freedom mentally (laughs)."

 I thought, “I see.”

-However, even though he claims to be relaxed, he is strict about his existence as an artist, adhering to his principle of "never pandering to others and remaining true to himself under any circumstances."
+However, even though he claims to be relaxed, he is strict about his way of being an artist, and adheres to the principle of "never pandering to others and always being true to himself, no matter what the situation."

-We then headed to Nanohana Living Tools Store, located in a corner of the underground mall at the east exit of Odawara Station.
-Here, daily necessities recommended by Dai and Nanohana staff are on permanent sale, and they also regularly hold special exhibitions by makers such as dyers and potters.
+We then headed to Nanohana Living Tools Store, located in a corner of the underground shopping mall at the east exit of Odawara Station.
+Here, daily necessities recommended by Dai and Nanohana staff are on permanent sale, and they also regularly hold special exhibitions by dyers, potters, and other creators.

-Next door, at the Nanohana Moon Cafe, there was a large floating piece by Kanbayashi.
+Next door, at Nanohana Moon Cafe, there was a large floating piece by Kamibayashi.

-In fact, Nanohana is a long-established Japanese confectionery shop that was founded in 1905, and Dai is the third generation owner (his son is now the fourth generation owner).
-Many people may have seen the manju "Hakone no Otsukisama" around Odawara and Hakone.
+Nanohana is actually a long-established Japanese confectionery shop that was founded in 1905, and Dai is the third generation owner (his son is now the fourth generation owner).
+Many people may be familiar with the manju "Hakone no Otsukisama" and have seen it in the Odawara and Hakone areas.

 The moist skin and the sweetness of the brown sugar-based bean paste are a perfect balance.
-Even though it's a common manju, it has a subtle elegance to it, just like Dai-san.
+Although it is a common manju, there is something slightly refined about it, just like Dai-san.
 If I said that, Dai-san would probably laugh out loud.

 Gallery Information